Is Whitefish a Salmon?

 How Whitefish Is Used

-- Pan-Frying: Sole lightly breaded and fried, paired with a buttery sauce.
+Pan-Frying: Sole fillets are lightly breaded and fried, then paired with a buttery or lemon-based sauce for a crisp yet tender bite.

-- Steaming: Halibut steamed with ginger and soy for a light, healthy dish.
+Steaming: Halibut is gently steamed with ginger and soy, resulting in a light, healthy, and aromatic meal.

 How Salmon Is Used

-- Grilling: Coho or Chinook salmon grilled with a smoky marinade.
+Grilling: Coho or Chinook salmon is grilled with a smoky marinade, creating a charred exterior and juicy, flavorful inside.

-- Roasting: Sockeye salmon roasted with a glaze of honey and Dijon mustard.
+Roasting: Sockeye salmon is roasted with a honey and Dijon mustard glaze, balancing its robust taste with a sweet-savory coating.

-- Smoking: Thin slices of smoked salmon used in bagels, salads, or appetizers.
+Smoking: Thin slices of smoked salmon are commonly used in bagels, salads, and appetizers, offering a savory, slightly salty bite.

 Key Takeaway